LiliaFramework/Lilia/docs/manual/faction.md

 - **FACTION.limit**: _(Optional)_ The limit of players in this faction at a given time.
 This restricts how many players can be members of this faction simultaneously.

+- **FACTION.oneCharOnly**: _(Optional)_ Adds a limit that prevents a player from having more than one character in a faction when being transferred.

 - **FACTION.health**: _(Optional)_ This variable represents the default health of players in the faction.
 You can set a numerical value, such as 100, to specify the default health.
 Players in this faction will start with this amount of health unless modified by other in-game factors. **Default is 100**.

 - **FACTION.armor**: _(Optional)_ Similar to health, this variable represents the default armor value of players in the faction.
 Armor can provide additional protection against damage.
 Set a numerical value, such as 50, to determine the default armor value for faction members. **Default is 0**.